amzn/style-dictionary/docs/formats.md

 ### compose/object

-Creates a Compose (Kotlin) implementation file of an object with values
+Creates a Kotlin file for Compose containing an object with a `val` for each property.

 <table>
   <thead>